State Guide

 Apply for your MFSO license with your local board of health

 Your Mobile Food Service Operation license is issued by the board of health in the district where your business headquarters sits — Columbus Public Health for Franklin County trucks based in Columbus, Cleveland Department of Public Health for Cleveland, Cincinnati Health Department for Cincinnati, Toledo-Lucas County for Toledo, Summit County Public Health for Akron.
 Application requires plan review, menu, equipment layout, commissary letter, and a pre-operational inspection.
-Fees vary $135–$500+ depending on jurisdiction and risk tier.
+Fees vary widely by district and risk tier — roughly $200 to $500+, and every district publishes its own schedule.

 6